Professional Sewage Backup Cleanup and Restoration

 Unless you are connected to a private sewer line, inform the sewer department of the pending issue immediately.

-Minimize usage of water appliances, such as washing machines, faucets, among others.
+Minimize usage of water appliances, such as washing machines, and faucets, among others.
 If a pipe burst caused the sewage backup, the last thing you need is to add more pressure and water.

 Add bleach to the stagnating water.